1140829518-crypto/BeliefAware_RGBD_SLAM/README.md

 The estimated landmark states are continuously updated and used to regulate the contribution of observations during SLAM optimization.

+## Manuscript Version

+This repository corresponds to the manuscript:

+**Belief-Aware Persistent Landmark Modeling with Reliability-Adaptive Measurement Selection for Dynamic RGB-D SLAM**

+The released code, configurations, and evaluation scripts correspond to the experiments reported in this manuscript.

 ## Main Features

 - Persistent MapPoint-level belief representation